-2. Project Design and Implementation (25%)
+2. Project Design and Implementation (30%)

-Describe project activities that are linked to meaningful and measurable outcomes.
-BJA expects agencies to obtain results from their Innovative Prosecution Solutions-plausible, scientifically based findings that their approach had an effect on the chronic crime problem and/or organizational effectiveness.
+Describe proposed project activities that will be linked to meaningful and measurable outcomes.
+BJA expects agencies to obtain an SPI result-a plausible, scientifically based finding that their approach had an effect on the chronic crime problem and/or organizational effectiveness.

-Specifically describe how the project will accomplish expected outcomes by providing the objectives and performance measures applicable to the project.
+Describe specifically how the proposed project will accomplish expected outcomes by providing the objectives and performance measures applicable to the project.
 Include a comprehensive timeline (as an attachment) that identifies milestones, numerically lists deliverables, and indicates who is responsible for each activity.